teachingaway/teachingaway.github.io/_posts/2014-09-19-startup-legal-knowledge-on-hacker-news.md

 share: true
 ---

-Hacker News commenter Jacquesm recently plugged [startup lawyer George Grellas](http://grellas.com/):
+In response to my post on [hiring a startup lawyer](http://adlervermillion.com/tech-law-link-list-hiring-lawyers/), Hacker News commenter Jacquesm [plugged](https://news.ycombinator.com/item?id=8327893) startup lawyer [George Grellas](http://grellas.com/):

 > I'd like to plug [George Grellas](https://news.ycombinator.com/user?id=grellas) in case you're not aware of him, just reading his comment history should give you a lot of food for thought.
 He's one of HN's secret assets.